|

 her husband.
 "She kept repeating that she never said those things," said Agho.
 "She said that she had not seen Sam since he

 left her, but she was sure he would never have killed anyone."
+Agho proudly displayed the family photo albums containing photographs of

 his sister, who is now 32, proudly posing next to a white Mercedes and a white Audi while standing outside a well-maintained

 apartment block, an indication that the couple enjoyed a comfortable life in Germany.
+Agho said his sister disappeared after a visit from a woman called Mercy

 who said that people had telephoned her from London angered by her reported remarks.
 There were no witnesses to the exchange,